 The project has contributed to investigate how to improve the EU-SPI usefulness for different policy makers at different administrative levels, and even more when it is complemented with sub-regional social progress indices; it is a fact that not only policy-makers find it useful but also, reaching different stakeholders and cooperating is needed to have impact.

-Dr. Susana Franco holds a PhD in Economics from the University of Nottingham and is working in Orkestra-Basque Institute of Competitiveness as a researcher since 2010.
+Dr. Susana Franco is a Senior Researcher at Orkestra and holds a PhD in Economics from the University of Nottingham and is working in Orkestra-Basque Institute of Competitiveness as a researcher since 2010.
 Her main activities and responsibilities include conducting quantitative and qualitative research and coordinating, developing and managing projects within the areas of clusters, competitiveness, regional development, employment and wellbeing; publishing research output in international academic journals, books and reports; interacting with different regional and international agents; contributing to training in the field of competitiveness; and supervising doctoral students.

-Usue Lorenz has a Degree in Economic and Business Science, specializing in International Management, and completed her training with a Master's Degree in International Management and various courses related to the competitiveness of regions (courses and conferences related to innovation, regional development and European innovation programmes).
+Usue Lorenz, research facilitator at Orkestra, has a Degree in Economic and Business Science, specializing in International Management, and completed her training with a Master's Degree in International Management and various courses related to the competitiveness of regions (courses and conferences related to innovation, regional development and European innovation programmes).

-Mercedes Oleaga has a degree in Sociology and a Diploma in Advanced Studies in International Economics and Development and a postgraduate degree in Applied Social Research, all from the University of the Basque Country.
+Mercedes Oleaga, seniro technician at Orkestra, hols a degree in Sociology and a Diploma in Advanced Studies in International Economics and Development and a postgraduate degree in Applied Social Research, all from the University of the Basque Country.